MuadDib179/mine.js/README.md

 # mine.js
-A very mediocre minesweeper game in native javascript
+A very mediocre minesweeper game in vanila javascript